rotorgarage/funhog/funhog/README.md

 ### Complete the build

 There are many directions to take.
 How to complete the build depends on your skill, parts, and stack choice.
-The following approach is a typical finished product like the ones we have flown for years testing.
+The following approach is a typical finished product like the ones we have flown for years testing and advancing this frame.

 RX (data):

 * Mount the RX under the top plate or behind the stack.

+---image at this state

 * Run the antenna wire up and over the top plate.
 * Use e-tape to keep them in place and protect the wire.

+---image at this state

 * RX Antenna:
 * Finish the antenna using a large cable tie, heated slightly to bend, forming a classic "antenna" shape.
 * Use e-tape to fasten the antenna element to the cable tie.

+---image at this state

 * Handle excess antenna wire as needed.
 * Fasten the cable tie and antenna combination to the top plate's front using double-sticky and small cable ties.

+---image at this state

 OSD (if used):

 * Secure as needed with double sticky behind the stack, in front of the rear stand-offs.
 * Use a small cable tie to fasten.
 Include the RX if in the area, and loop around the back stand-offs tight enough to hold the position.
 Once the top plate is attached, pull tight and trim the cable tie.

+---image at this state

 ### Camera and Top Plate: